Flevy Management Insights Case Study

 David Tang | Brand Strategy

 Fortune 500 companies typically bring on global consulting firms, like McKinsey, BCG, Bain, Deloitte, and Accenture, or boutique consulting firms specializing in Brand Strategy to thoroughly analyze their unique business challenges and competitive situations.
-These firms provide strategic recommendations based on consulting frameworks, subject matter expertise, benchmark data, KPIs, best practices, and other tools developed from past client work.
+These firms provide strategic recommendations based on consulting frameworks, subject matter expertise, benchmark data, KPIs, templates, and other tools developed from past client work.
 We followed this management consulting approach for this case study.

 TLDR The boutique hotel chain faced stagnation in market growth due to an outdated brand image and difficulty differentiating itself in a saturated market.
 The successful rebranding initiative led to a 25% increase in brand awareness and a 15% improvement in customer satisfaction, demonstrating the importance of aligning brand strategy with customer expectations to drive growth and loyalty.